elaaaa97/CanTek-Week2-SQL/README.md

 # CanTek-Week2-SQL

-This project is an assignment for cantek's data analysist program.
+This project is an assignment for cantek's data analysis program.
 This is about creating a PostgreSQL database for a DVD rental company.

 DATA contains 15 tables:
 actor